Thailand Events Calendar 2026: Month-by-Month Guide to Festivals, Holidays & Celebrations

 24th SeptemberMahidol Day

-In remembrance of Prince Mahidol, who is honored as the father of modern Thai medicine and who was the grandfather of HM King Rama X.
+In remembrance of Prince Mahidol, honoured as the father of modern Thai medicine and grandfather of HM King Rama X.

 28th SeptemberThai National Flag Day